 Nightmare, unfair, unpredictable, strange, evolving – these were the words used by our goDiscover family to describe the year 2020 in one word.
-Like so many people around the world, our team members dealt with unprecedented challenges, worries and conflicts – some very personal and some together as a team.
-Concerns about elderly parents’ and grandparents’ health, dealing with closed schools and kids’ education, fear of job loss, the plight of the poorer sections of India’s society, the overall economic situation.
-All these worries heavily weigh each for itself, let alone in combination.
+Just like the others, we dealt with unprecedented challenges, worries and conflicts too.
+For instance, concerns about elderly parents health, closed schools, fear of job loss, and the overall economic situation.
+All these worries heavily weigh each for itself.

 Following, we’d like to take you – our friends, clients, partners and supporters – on our personal journey of 2020.